garris/BackstopJS/README.md

 **Heres the process:**

 1. Set up a test config file: specify screen sizes and DOM selectors.
-2. Create reference screenshots – these will be used to test future changes.
+2. Use BackstopJS to create reference screenshots.
 3. Make some changes to your CSS or add new DOM components.
 4. Run a test.
-Any changes effecting your layout it will show up in the report!
+BackstopJS creates a set of *test* screenshots and any changes show up in the report!

 **Backstory:** BackstopJS is basically a wrapper around the very fabulous [Resemble.js](https://github.com/Huddle/Resemble.js) component written by [James Cryer](https://github.com/jamescryer).
 Other implementations of Resemble.js, namely [PhantomCSS](https://github.com/Huddle/PhantomCSS) require writing long form [CasperJS](http://casperjs.org) tests.
 This is of course great for testing complex UI interactions – but kind of cumbersome for more simple applications like static CMS templates or other higher level sanity testing.